|Nutritional Guidelines (per serving)|

-Remove meat from cooked lobsters.
-Cut meat into cubes and fry in a generous amount of butter (4 to 6 tablespoons) until very lightly browned (be careful not to burn the butter, or use clarified butter).
-If you are using pre-cut lobster meat, simply add it to the butter.
+Pan-fry the meat in a generous amount of butter (4 to 6 tablespoons) until it's lightly browned.
+Be careful not to burn the butter, or use ghee.

-In a separate pan, heat milk but do not boil it.
+In a separate pan, heat up the milk, being careful not to boil it.

-Add the lobster meat to the hot milk and cook slowly for five to 10 minutes.
+Add the lobster meat to the hot milk and cook slowly for 5 to 10 minutes.

 Stir in the heavy cream and bring it nearly to a boil but not over.
 Lower the heat.